Black Friday and Cyber Monday 2018: Best graphics card deals

 Asus GeForce GTX 1070 Dual – $340 from Newegg (plus free Monster Hunter: World)

-Gigabyte GeForce GTX 1070 Ti – $380 from Newegg (plus free Monster Hunter: World)
+MSI GeForce GTX 1070 Ti Armor – $400 from Newegg (plus free Monster Hunter: World)

 MSI GeForce RTX 2070 Duke OC – $550 from Newegg (plus a free copy of Battlefield V)